SeanMcP/seanmcp.com/src/content/zed-is-a-rocket-powered-skateboard.md

 title: Zed is a rocket-powered skateboard
 description:
-  Zed is a new Rust-powered editor by the creator of Atom that focuses on speed but lacks a lot of features
+  Zed is a new Rust-powered editor by the creator of Atom that focuses on speed but lacks a lot of features.
 tags:
   - Articles
   - Zed